sambhugit/Music-Generator/README.md

 **Requires python 3.6 or higher**

 ## How to configure
 1.Clone this repository by running $ git clone https://github.com/sambhugit/Music-Generator or download the files.
 2.Open terminal and then Run command "pip install -r requirements.txt" for installing the required packages.

 ## How to Run
-1.Open terminal and run "python app.py" or "inference.py"
+1.Open terminal and run "python app.py" or "python inference.py"
 2.A webpage pops up.
 Enter few words as seed and click submitto get your lyrics.